 Network >> Mobile Network >> Connection Supervision Relogin Daily relogin The connection to the mobile network provider is disconnected and re-established daily at a fixed time in order to avoid forced disconnection by the provider.
-Daily relogin at (hour) Time at which the connection is renewed. (minute) i Requirement: the time on the mGuard must be (Only when "Daily relogin" function is activated) synchronized successfully (see "Time and Date" on page 47).
-Default: 0 h: 0 m Values: 0 - 23 hours and 0 - 59 minutes
+Daily relogin at (hour) Time at which the connection is renewed. (minute) i Requirement: the time on the mGuard must be (Only when "Daily relogin" funcsynchronized successfully (see "Time and Date" tion is activated) on page 45).
+Default: 0 h:0 m Values: 0 - 23 hours and 0 - 59 minutes